netlify/js-client/README.md

 ### Open API Client methods

 The client is dynamically generated from the [open-api](https://github.com/netlify/open-api) definition file.
-Each method is is named after the `operationId` name of each endpoint action.  **To see list of available operation see the [open-api website](https://open-api.netlify.com/)**.
+Each method is is named after the `operationId` name of each endpoint action.  **To see list of available operations see the [open-api website](https://open-api.netlify.com/)**.

 Every open-api method has the following signature: